Practice Areas

 Pillar I

-Severe, life-altering injuries — the cases where the medical record alone tells a story.
+Life-altering injuries — the cases where the medical record alone tells a story, and where a lifetime of care is on the line.

 - Burn injuries